Zero Trust AI

 • Micro-segmentation is useless when the threat is copy-paste

-Building effective zero trust for AI requires rethinking every assumption:
+Building effective zero trust security for AI requires rethinking every zero trust AI security assumption with information security principles:

 Traditional Approach: Verify user identity for network resources